 Yawn, another perfect beach.
 This one is at a fancy resort, the Mauna Kea Beach Hotel, which we would love to stay at someday.

 At Hofftoseetheworld.com we are all about VRBO condos and RV Parks.
 Condos make the best overall experience — they are affordable, have full kitchens, and provide more space.
-Overpriced resorts are seldom, if ever, on our radar.
+Overpriced resorts are seldom on our radar.

 However, location seems to be key on this island.
 Kona is pretty far south and lackluster.
 Hilo is rainy without beaches.
 Waimea doesn’t have much.
 Waikoloa has the best weather, the best beaches, and the best access to the beautiful things to do on Hawaii Big Island.
-For that we are willing to pay the resort cost… next time.
+For that we would be willing to pay the resort cost.

 The beach is split in thirds.
 The north third is resort loungers and umbrellas.
 Very exclusive and we want to be those people someday.
 The middle third is where the public sprawls their dirty towels.
 The southern third is separated by rocks and a tree — an amazing little locus tucked around the corner.

 The sand and surf are incredible here.
 If you’re looking for a clean place to spend the afternoon lounging in the sun and splashing with the kids in the tranquil surf, then Mauna Kea Beach is every bit as good as Hapuna Beach.

 Truth be told, there were no manta rays that night.
 We froze our butts off for nothing.
 However, the idea of luring manta rays to our tiny collective and watching them dance and flip in our faces is incredibly fascinating, and we would want anyone to have that experience even if we didn’t.
 How could it not be one of the best things to do on Hawaii Big Island?